ReDI-School/redi-python-intro/students-projects/data-processing/migration-map/README.md

 ## Description
-IPython notebook generating an interactive map, where one can see, from which countries people were arriving to Europe in 2017 and how they were dstributed by gender and age.
+IPython notebook generating an interactive map, where one can see, from which countries people were arriving to Europe in 2017 and how they were distributed by gender and age.

 ![sample map image](./sample_map_image.png "Sample map image")